Must-Have RV Upgrades

 Learn More About RV Upgrades from ClickIt Auto and RV Wandermere!

 Want to learn more about your many options for RV upgrades and RV kitchen accessories, or are you shopping for a used RV you can customize?
-Contact us at ClickIt Auto and RV Wandermere or visit us near Seattle and Spokane Valley!
+Contact us at ClickIt Auto and RV Wandermere or visit us near Spokane and Spokane Valley!
 Need directions from Seattle or Spokane — or vice versa?
 Check out our handy guide!

 More from ClickIt Auto and RV Wandermere

-Are you shopping for a light-duty truck for sale near Seattle?
+Are you shopping for a light-duty truck for sale near Spokane?
 You may be wondering, “How much can the GMC Sierra tow?”
 Since its 1999 launch, the GMC Sierra has offered impressive towing capacities that have only climbed throughout the years.
 The newest GMC Sierra 1500 can tow up to 12,200 pounds when properly equipped….

 If you’re shopping for a full-size truck, you may be wondering, “How much can a Ram 1500 tow?”
-The Ram 1500 has a long and rich history of getting the job done for Seattle drivers.
+The Ram 1500 has a long and rich history of getting the job done for Spokane drivers.
 New models have a maximum towing capacity of 12,750 pounds, earning the truck a Best-in-Class V8 Engine Towing distinction.
 Whether…